SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/page_loading_strategy.de.md

 It is always recommended to stop downloading additional resources (like images, css, js) when the page loading takes lot of time.

+`document.readyState` property of a document describes the loading state of current document.
+By default, webdriver will hold off on responding to a `driver.get()` (or) `driver.navigate().to()` call until the document ready state is `complete`

+### Note:
+In SPA (Single Page Applications) as once they reach the document ready state of complete, unless you do a `driver.get()` (or) `driver.navigate().to()` call, the ready state will always be complete after initially being set. if the website itself is redirecting you from one view to another, the ready state will be complete that entire time.

 WebDriver _pageLoadStrategy_ supports the following values:

 ## normal